microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 - If not already done so, go to the [Azure Native Dynatrace Service via Marketplace](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/dynatrace.dynatrace_portal_integration?tab=Overview) and request a free trial tenant
-- Login to the Dynatrace tenant and create a Dynatrace API token with the following scopes, after reviewing [docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#create-token) on how to create it
+- Login to the Dynatrace tenant and create a Dynatrace API Access token with the following scopes, after reviewing [docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#create-token) on how to create it
-    - Read SLO
-    - Write SLO
-    - Read events
-    - Ingest events
-    - Read Settings
-    - Write Settings
-    - Read Entities
-    - Read Configuration
-    - Write Configuration
+    - Write API Token
-    - Create ActiveGate Tokens
-    - Ingest metrics
-    - Access problem and event feed, metrics, and topology    -
-    - PaaS integration - Installer download
-    - PaaS integration - Support alert

 - In a separate notepad, please write down the following things needed in a future step below
   1) Keep the API token safe somewhere to be used in future step below, it will be following format: **dt0c01.ABC12345DEFGHI**
-  2) Dynatrace tenant url, it should be in format link this: ``https://ABC.live.dynatrace.com``
+  2) Dynatrace tenant url, it should be in format link this: ``https://ABC.apps.dynatrace.com``
 -
 ### Azure Portal Prep
  - Login to Azure Portal and click on the **Cloud Shell** button on the menu in upper right hand corner ![](images/portal-shell-button.png)